Understanding comes

 Why go through the trouble of the Socratic method when an AI can just give you the answer?

 Because the answer is not the point.
 Your brain is.
-We believe the goal of education is independence—the confidence to face a complex problem, break it down, and find your own way through.
+The goal of education is independence — the confidence to face a complex problem, break it down, and find your own way through.

 Orimentis doesn't just help you pass the test.
-It helps you develop a mental toolkit that lasts long after the browser tab is closed.
+It helps you develop a mental toolkit that lasts long after the browser tab is closed — and grows stronger every time life asks you to learn something new.

 Ready to think deeper?